Break Records trivia themed image for bar quiz night

 Preparing Staff and Backup Plans

-A well-prepared team ensures the energy stays high and helps achieve the 30% participant return rate mentioned earlier.
+A well-prepared team ensures the energy stays high and helps keep participants coming back for future events.

 Technical Setup